imasheepow/IncendiumAcademy/content/chemistry/index.md

 nav_order: 0
 nav_exclude: true
 ---
-Welcome to our chemistry guide.
+Welcome to our chemistry guides.